chavez-lab/protocols/3_Running_Jupyter_on_Pines/README.md

 #SBATCH --output=jupyter_%j.log
 # Direct the output of the job to a file named jupyter_<job_id>.log, where <job_id> is replaced with the job ID

-module load anaconda
+#SBATCH -D .
-# Load the Anaconda module to access the Python environment
+# start the jupyter server in the current working directory.

 jupyter-lab --no-browser --port=8893 --ip=0.0.0.0
 # Start JupyterLab without opening a browser, set it to listen on port 8893 and on all IP addresses (0.0.0.0)